 Ken from sailing vessel Orinoco and the family from Crackerjack both highly recommended Bonifacio so prior to heading west we decided to sail North to the French island of Corsica.

 When we left Sardinia, we sailed past boats in the Perini Navi Cup.
-It was amazing to see the USA boat Comanche (Link will open the Facebook page).
-Simon counted 21 crew and I videoed them gracefully sailing along.
-From our viewpoint it looked as if no effort was being used to speed along.
-Here’s a link the the video I posted on Facebook while Comanche passed us: Comanche Video
+It was amazing to see the USA boat Comanche.
+Simon counted 21 crew as they passed us gracefully sailing along.
+From our viewpoint, it looked as if no effort was being used to speed along.

 It wasn’t long before we pulled down our Italian flag and raised the French flag.